mariolo1985/Simply-Paging/readme.md

 # Simply Paging

-A simple React module to add `PREVIOUS` and `NEXT` paging functionality to your component
+A simple React module to add `PREVIOUS` and `NEXT` paging functionality to your component.

 A work-in-progress ReactJS module.